Smoking and braising brisket can transform it into a showstopper meal.

 Open and rinse corned beef under cold water.
 The beef will likely have patches of sinew still on it.
 Using a sharp boning knife, trim as much of that off as possible, it won’t render like fat during the cook and makes for a chewy mouth feel.

-Soak corned beef in cold water for 1 hour.
+Soak corned beef in cold water for 2-4 hours.
 These prepackaged corned beef briskets are really salty because of the liquid they are packaged in.
-Soaking it for about an hour will pull some of the salt out of the meat.
+Soaking it for a few hours will pull some of the salt out of the meat.
 You’ll notice I don’t use any salt in the rub, that’s because the meat is already plenty salty.

 While meat is soaking, whisk together all ingredients for the rub in a small bowl.